Registration Deadlines (see registration directions below)*

 *Students should register the internship at the beginning of the experience/term.
 If a summer internship starts in May, do not wait until the June deadline to register.
 If you are considering an internship that starts after a published deadline, please contact Amity Fox

-The Internship Notation Program is Dickinson's official way of recognizing an internship.
+The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
 While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer.

-- Must be pre-professional work experiences that enhance your knowledge about an industry or organization.
+- Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.